scottmuc/scottmuc.github.com/source/_posts/2016-10-11-osx-workstation-setup-automation.markdown

 ## Appendix

-1. Existing tools
+1. <span id="existing-tools">**Existing tools**</span>
     * [Sprout][sprout-wrap] - Intially this was called `pivotal_workstation` but transformed into a slightly more configurable and modular system.
 It uses `chef` under the covers and is quite comprehensive.
     * [Boxen][boxen] - Created by GitHub, this tool uses `puppet` under the covers.
     * [osxc][osxc] - Not sure where it was born from, but it uses `ansible` underneath.

     All three of these strive for the same thing, but use different engines.
 It probably makes sense to use whichever one uses the Configuration Management tool you're most comfortable with.
 The problem though, is that these tools may add a bit more complexity than is really necessary.

     [Sam Gibson][sams-homepage] wrote a [great article][sams-setup] about this using [Babushka][babushka].
 He believed the above styles are too complex and strived to find a simpler solution.
 I like it, but I felt that it could go a bit further.

     [Gerhard Lazu's][gerhards-setup] workstation setup.
 He replaced **sprout** with a collection to shell scripts that I may be tempted to migrate towards.
 But one thing at a time; that's an important principle around working on this kind of stuff.
 There are a lot of moving parts and it'll only prove itself out over time.

 [sams-setup]: https://www.thoughtworks.com/p2magazine/issue08/babushka/
 [sams-homepage]: http://www.ifdown.net/